 The responses are on display in the narthex of the sanctuary and on the walls of the chapel.
 You’re invited to stop by and read what they say.

 On Sunday, February 18 and 25, you’re invited to pledge your support to the church by turning in your pledge card or pledging online.
-The new online form will be available by Friday, February 16.

 The question of generosity was raised by the psalmist, who wrote: “How can I repay the Lord for all his goodness to me?”
 (Psalm 116:12, NIV).
 We can only find the answer in our hearts.
 Nothing we have is too big or grand to offer to God.
 No gift is too small if it represents our generous hearts, given in thoughtful prayer and sacrifice.
 We pray you will make it your personal goal to grow this year in your giving.